 The Bane's are a family of four when one morning Mr. Bane decides to check in on his animals in the family barn and he notices that all of their cages have been opened and some of the animals have been torn to shreds.
 He thinks to himself that either a bear or wolves from the woods must have entered the barn at night and killed the animals, until he notices his beautiful daughter Jennifer hiding under one of his lab tables.
 Mr. Bane reaches out to her only to notice that half of her face is missing and she's sitting in a pool of blood.
 To his surprise, Jennifer has been feeding on his test animals.
 As Mr. Bane tries to coax Jennifer out of her hiding place, she lunges at him and begins to feed on his body.
 Tickets can be purchased in advance on-line.

-Friday, September 23 and ending on October 31, 2016
+Friday, Saturday & Sunday beginning September 29 and ending on Tuesday, October 31, 2017

 2 Brighton Ave

 This horror show takes place in a 4,000 sq.ft complex that housed the sick and mentally disabled back in the mid 1940's.
 After years of harsh living conditions and grotesque medical experiments, the patients eventually over-ran the facility.
 Closed in 1952, there are reports that on foggy nights, patients and staff can still be seen wandering in and out of the complex.
 This event is 100% on foot through an interactive indoor haunted house designed to put you into another world.
 You will experience phobias, fears, humor, and gross outs!
 All that fun stuff!
 Those brave enough to enter the abandoned asylum are never seen nor heard from again.
 You will enter the holding center where you are free to enjoy refreshments, tour "The Horror Museum", and interact with the Brighton Asylum minimum security patients before you are called to enter the maximum security asylum.